gerolaleticia/Pyrentena-a-dataset-per-week/README.md

-# Pyrentena: onde dataset per week
+# Pyrentena: a dataset per week

 'Pyrentena' proposes a exploratory analysis of one dataset per week during the isolation period due COVID-19.